DS2Red/SubtitleViewer/README.md

 ### Option 1: Download the Executable
 1. Go to the [Releases](../../releases) page
-2. Download the latest `SubtitleViewer.exe`
+2. Download `SubtitleViewer.zip`
+3. Extract the ZIP file
-3. Run the executable directly - no installation needed
+4. Run `SubtitleViewer.exe` - no installation needed

 ### Option 2: Run from Source
 1. Clone this repository